MO-RISE/crowsnest-toolbox/README.md

 docker run crowsnest-toolbox "<command>"
 ```

-Using docker-compose it would look like this (example: recording from a MQTT broker):
+Using docker-compose it would look like this:
 ```
 version: '3'
 services: